SystemsAssuranceGroup/SACM/README.md

 SACM is a standard released by the Object Management Group (OMG) for constructing model based system assurance cases.
 More information can be found at [1].

-The current version of SACM is 2.2, this repository contians materials for SACM 2.3 (to be released in year 2022), where the RFT of SACM stores latests updates to the standard.
+The current version of SACM is 2.2, this repository contians materials for SACM 2.3 (to be released in year 2022), where the RTF of SACM stores latests updates to the standard.

 # Folders: